 - 6 slices bacon cut into small pieces cooked, divided use

-- 1/4 cup Monterey Jack Cheese shredded
+- ¼ cup Monterey Jack Cheese shredded

-- In a small saucepan over medium heat, melt the American cheese with 1 tablespoon of the milk.
+- In a small saucepan over medium heat, melt the American cheese with 1 tablespoon of milk.
 Stir constantly, the cheese will melt and form a cheese sauce.

-- In a medium bowl combine the eggs, bacon pieces from 4 slices of bacon, pancake batter, and the remaining 1 tablespoon of milk.
+- In a medium bowl, combine eggs, bacon pieces from 4 slices of bacon, pancake batter, and the remaining 1 tablespoon of milk.
 Whisk vigorously until well blended.

 - When the eggs are almost done pour over half of the cheese sauce onto the eggs.